February 16, 2025

 Jory, hikingfeet.com

 The Scarpa Moraine got a makeover in 2024.
 This new hiking boot features a mid-cut build that might appeal to the average day hiker and backpacker.
 It's also been updated with recycled materials, PFAS-free waterproofing, and a RECCO reflector to aid in search and recovery efforts.
-The Moraine is similar in size to the KEEN Targhee IV and Oboz Bridger, but it's not nearly as well known.
-So I reached out to Scarpa to request a demo pair for this Scarpa Moraine review.
+The Moraine is similar to other hiking boots I recommend, such as the KEEN Targhee IV and Oboz Bridger.
+But it's not nearly as well known.
+So I reached out to Scarpa to request a demo pair to test and review.
+I've been wearing this hiking boot off and on for almost a year now.
+Here's my Scarpa Moraine review:

 Scarpa Moraine Review